insure logo

 How to get cheap car insurance after an accident

-While your rates will increase after an accident, there are a few ways to save money on your next car insurance policy.
+While your rates likely will increase after an accident, there are a few ways to save money on your next car insurance policy.

 “Ask about accident forgiveness, longevity discounts, bundling coverage or any other discounts that may help you offset higher insurance costs,” Walker says.